pypackaging-native/pypackaging-native/docs/background/compilation_concepts.md

-In order to get a computer to execute a given unit of work (say, application `X` calling a function `f` from a previously compiled library `libfoo`), a lot of preconditions have to be met.
+In order to get a computer to execute a given unit of work (say, application `X` calling a function `f` from a previously compiled library `libfoo`), a lot of preconditions have to be met:

 - The function needs to have been compiled into instructions that the computer understands -- a _symbol_.
 - The symbol for `f` needs to be named (resp. "mangled") in a consistent manner